ibmverse/verse-developer/_tutorials/tutorial_verse_developer.md

 ### Host your web page

-This can be done by the chrome extension itself which is an easy process.
+This can be done by the browser extension itself which is an easy process.
 Otherwise, you can use the Chrome Web Server to set up a localhost on your machine by following these steps: [Set up a web server](#set-up-a-web-server).

-### Chome extension
+### Hosting your web page in the Verse Developer extension

-To host your page in the extenison itself you must move your folder into the chrome extensions directory and make a small change to your __applications.json__ file.
+To host your page in the extenison itself you must move your folder into the browser extensions directory and make a small change to your __applications.json__ file.
 Edit the url field in your mail sample application to

 ```
   "url": ${extensionPath}/yourFolderName/index.html
 ```

-Now declare your index.html file as web accessable in the manifest file.
+Now declare your index.html file as web accessible in the manifest file.
 Your manifest should now look something like this.

 ```javascript